pesterhazy/presumably/posts/cljs-repl.md

 ## What's going on here?

-We got pretty far fairly quickly, but as our goal is understanding, let's pause for a minute and reflect on what just happened.
+We got to a working browser REPL fairly quickly, but let's pause for a minute and reflect on what just happened.